An old debate “Espresso vs coffee.” This title reminds me of those old sci-fi movies…

 Brewing the best espresso coffee at home can be satisfying and a boost to the pocketbook.
 But no matter how good your espresso machine is, if you start with bad beans, you’re going to have bad coffee.
 This article aims to help you find the best espresso beans to bring out your inner barista.

-For me, there are very few things more enjoyable that sipping on a warm latte.
+For me, there are very few things more enjoyable than sipping on a warm latte.
 But it can get expensive running to the coffee shop every day.
 Espresso machines designed for home use were a godsend.
 But even the best machine can’t make good coffee if the beans are bad.
 Here are ten of the best coffee beans for espresso that you might want to try at home.

 We can only describe the aroma of the brewed beverage as intense.
 You'll enjoy a well-balanced coffee with a full body and bold flavor.
 It is medium to low acid.
-The flavor profile includes chocolate and caramel notes.
-You might also detect a slight fruity taste.
+The flavor profile includes chocolate and caramel notes, you might also detect a slight fruity taste.

-They roast their coffee on a weekly basis in Atlanta.
+They roast their coffee beans on a weekly basis in Atlanta.
 The small batches help guarantee that the coffee you buy is always fresh.

 This is a medium roast.
 But don't let that fool you.
 This coffee is well suited to making espresso.
 The body has a buttery richness.
 Flavor notes include plum and nougat.
 It also has hints of chocolate and orange.
 Volcanica's Tanzania Peaberry is certified Kosher.
 This is a more versatile coffee, as it brews well using a variety of methods.

 Doug Zell and Emily Mange founded Intelligentsia back in 1995.
 They focus on building relationships with the growers.
-They practice direct trade for the highest quality beans at the best price.
+They practice direct trade for the highest quality coffee beans at the best price.
 This benefits both the growers and the end consumer.

 Their Black Cat Espresso has been around since the company started.
 Tasters have described this brew as dark and mysterious.
-However, it is a medium roast of 100% arabica beans.
+However, it is a medium roast of 100% arabica coffee beans.